-Students receive the supports they need to do the thinking.
-We understand how students’ exceptionalities affect their learning and behavior and create opportunities for all students to demonstrate their thinking.
-We don’t use students’ disabilities as a crutch and don’t let them use it as one either.
-In order to help them access content, effectively transition within and outside of the special education classroom, and engage in meaningful and positive relationships with peers and adults, we may need to provide students with additional supports in order to ensure an equitable learning environment for students with disabilities.
-We provide students only with the supports they need and work diligently to promote their independence by gradually reducing said supports so that students either no longer rely on them, or become self-sufficient in replicating them.
+Students receive the support they need to do the thinking.
+We understand how students’ exceptionalities affect their learning and behavior and create opportunities for all students to demonstrate their thinking. .
+In order to help them access content, effectively transition within and outside of the special education classroom, and engage in meaningful and positive relationships with peers and adults, we may need to provide students with additional support in order to ensure an equitable learning environment for students with disabilities.
+We provide students with only the support they need and work diligently to promote their independence by gradually reducing said support so students either no longer rely on them, or become self-sufficient in replicating them.
 In rare circumstances, for students with significant cognitive disabilities, and only when dictated by the IEP, we provide students with a modified curriculum.
 Students with significant cognitive disabilities may engage in modified instruction that is aligned to grade-level Florida Access Standards.

 All teacher actions are based upon data.
 Subsequent student actions are a result of the teacher actions.
 We embrace the paradigm of The Least Dangerous Assumption about educating Students with Disabilities is central to promoting students’ learning, inclusion, achievement, and quality of instruction.